KU-MedAI/DR.DEGMON/README.md

 *The data for step 2 was originally provided by Deep GoNet.
 (Bourgeais, V., Zehraoui, F., Ben Hamdoune, M., & Hanczar, B. (2021).
 Deep GONet: Self-explainable deep neural network based on Gene Ontology for phenotype prediction from gene expression data.
 BMC Bioinformatics, 22(10), 455. https://doi.org/10.1186/s12859-021-04370-7)*

 # Usage
-The manuscript for DR.DEGMON can be found DR.DEGMON.ipynb
+The manuscript for DR.DEGMON can be found '''DR.DEGMON.ipynb'''

 DR.DEGMON incorporates L2 regularization during training, applying prior biological knowledge to the deep learning model.
 The recommended lambda value for the L2 regularization is 0.0001, but users can adjust it to find the optimal value.